Beyond Exact Gradients: Convergence of Stochastic Soft-Max Policy Gradient Methods with Entropy Regularization: Main result

-In this section, we provide the proof of Theorem \ref{thm: two phases bound}.
-In particular, we will prove that after the first phase of Algorithm \ref{alg:2 phases}, the iterates will converge to a neighborhood of the optimal solution with high probability due to the use of a large batch size.
-Then, we will show how to utilize the curvature information around the optimal policy to guarantee that the action probabilities will still remain uniformly bounded with high probability.
-Finally, by combining the above two results, we obtain the desirable global convergence and the sample complexity results.
+In the next three sections, we provide the proof of Theorem \ref{thm: two phases bound}.
+We begin by showing that the iterates will converge to a neighborhood of the optimal solution with high probability in Section \ref{sec: global convergence with arb init}, and then utilize the curvature information around the optimal policy to guarantee that the action probabilities will still remain uniformly bounded with high probability in Section \ref{Uniformly bounded action probabilities given a good initialization}.
+We then combine the two steps to prove Theorem \ref{thm: two phases bound} in Section \ref{sec: proof of thm 1}.
+For a roadmap of the main ideas behind the proof and the utilization of different lemmas in the paper, please refer to Figure \ref{fig: Roadmap}.